MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/05-modify-dax-filter-context.md

 In this lab, you'll create measures with DAX expressions that involve filter context manipulation.

-You learn how to use the `CALCULATE` function to manipulate filter context.
+You learn how to:

+ - Use the `CALCULATE` function to manipulate filter context.

 **This lab should take approximately 30 minutes.**